Latest update from Two Ridings 11th August 2020

-The following describes our local response to the Coronavirus crisis facing communities across the UK.
+These updates describe our local response to the Coronavirus crisis facing communities across the UK.
 This page will be updated regularly & content will be shared via a regular briefing to stakeholders.
-To receive the update please email

-We will continue to fundraise, advocate for our groups and work in partnership with other funders as it is our intention to provide support not only through this current phase of maintaining services but also into a further building back better.
-So, even though since we last sent out this update we have more than doubled our funds raised from £1m to over £2.2m, we are maintaining our drive to encourage more donations.
+We will continue to fundraise, advocate for our groups and work in partnership with other funders as it is our intention to provide support not only now but well into 2021 and beyond.
+So, even though we have over !m to support groups we are maintaining our drive to encourage more donations.
 We want to ensure we can support local groups now and for the long term.
 Thank you to all our donors, and supporters like the National Emergencies Trust who have been so generous.
 To donate please get in touch with Jan Garrill, CEO via her email here or donate online here

 We are doing our utmost to continue our work providing grants from other funds where we can.
 Our support for people affected by flooding earlier in 2019/20 has not stopped, and we are continuing to pay grants already awarded from other programmes.